quadproduction/quadpype_studio_addon/README.md

         order = 100 # Order in which will be plugin executed (collect & update instances) less == earlier -> Order '90' will be processed before '100'
-        enabled = True # Creator is enabled icon = None # Creator (and family) icon may not be used if `get_icon` is reimplemented instance_attr_defs = [] # Instance attribute definitions that can be changed per instance returns list of attribute definitions from `openpype.pipeline.attribute_definitions` host_name = None # Filtering by host name - can be used to be filtered by host name used on all hosts when set to 'None' for Backwards compatibility was added afterward pass
+        enabled = True # Creator is enabled icon = None # Creator (and family) icon may not be used if `get_icon` is reimplemented instance_attr_defs = [] # Instance attribute definitions that can be changed per instance returns list of attribute definitions from `quadpype.pipeline.attribute_definitions` host_name = None # Filtering by host name - can be used to be filtered by host name used on all hosts when set to 'None' for Backwards compatibility was added afterward pass
     ```